Ron Searle

 Ronald Alfred Searle (July 19, 1919 - August 29, 2015) was an English-born Canadian soldier, publisher, and politician who served as the fourth mayor of Mississauga, Ontario from 1976 to 1978.

 Early life

-Searle was born in Southampton, England to Ruby and Theodore Searle on July 19, 1919.
-His mother was a seamstress and his father was a purser with the White Star Line and a seaman with the Royal Navy during World War I. The family relocate to Toronto where the family had relatives.
+Ronald Alfred Searle was born in Southampton, England, to Ruby and Theodore Searle on July 19, 1919.
+His mother was a seamstress and his father was a purser with the White Star Line and a seaman with the Royal Navy during World War I. The family relocated to Toronto, where the family had relatives.

 Military career

 After joining the Toronto Scottish militia in the mid-1930s, Searle later signed up with the Toronto Scottish Regiment immediately upon Canada declaring war against Nazi Germany in September 1939.
-During World War II Searle landed twice in France, once at Brest and once at Normandy.
+During World War II, Searle landed twice in France, once at Brest and once at Normandy.
 He was later wounded at Falaise in Ardennes when he took three machine gun bullets to his leg.